Building multi-platform documentation with DocC

 function to call regular scripts that you could call from the Terminal as well, without involving Fastlane.

-You will notice that the final setup contains more logic than just calling the scripts as above.
+The final script will contain more logic than just calling the scripts as above.
 We have to locate generated archives, clean up stuff etc. so our lanes will be a bit more complex.

 Step 1: Generate a platform-specific documentation archive